The name of your financial aid counselor is listed on the Student Aid Portal under the Documents and Messages tab.

 Parents whom applied and are approved for the Parent PLUS Loan with or without an endorser must complete a Parent PLUS Loan MPN.
 Those approved with an Endorser must complete a new MPN for each new loan awarded.

 Yes, the FAFSA for the upcoming academic year is available every October.
-For example, the 2018/2019 Academic year FAFSA will be available October 1 2017.
+For the 2024-2025 award year is it estimated to be available in December of 2023.

 Yes.
 U.S. Government savings bonds are reported as assets for the individual in whose name the bonds were taken out.